Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch11_Graphs.md

 **The origin**: the point in which both axes cross each other, i.e. the point $(0, 0)$.

 (Gráfica)
 **Graph**: the use of the $x$-$y$ plain to show points.
 These points can come from a mathematical function or equation, points scattered, etcetera.
 If the graph comes from an equation, it is read as the graph of the equation (la gráfica de la ecuación).
+The graph itself is the set of points that result from plotting the equation.

 (Ecuación en dos variables)
 **Equation in two variables**: an equation that has two variables.
 Setting the value of one of the variables allows finding the value of the other.